usnistgov/ace-ui/README.md

 # ACE UI Application
 ##  Introduction
 The ACE UI Application is a small web-based application built upon the [ACE Framework](http://github.com/usnistgov/ace).
 This application allows end users to interact, monitor, and configure with underlying ACE environment from a web dashboard.
-A preconfigured docker-compose file is provided with an example setup, but customization and extension of the application (e.g., additional or different analytics) is possible through modifying configuration files.
+A preconfigured docker-compose file is provided with an example setup, but customization and extension of the application (e.g., additional or different analytics) are possible through modifying configuration files.

 ## Detailed Documentations
 * [Usage](docs/USAGE.md) Details on how to use the user interface.